kakshay21/AWS/awsCodeCommit.md

 git pull origin USER1-branch
 ```

-## This guide is only for Admin who is given task to merge to master
+## This guide is only for Admin who is given a task to merge to master

 Now suppose you need to merge the changes to a production ready branch i.e master.
 For this scenario let's say you've a team leader who is given rights to merge.
 Now USER1 has made a feature and you want to merge it or test it whether he is right or not.
 Now USER1 branch name is "USER1-branch".
 So you're first step is without disturbing your current work switch to master by typing